sdr-enthusiasts/gitbook-adsb-guide/useful-extras/alternative-graphing-with-grafana.md

 In this guide we will be using [`InfluxDB`](https://www.influxdata.com/) as the data repository.

+Using Grafana and InfluxDB in this configuration does not require a plan, account, or credentials for their respective cloud offerings.

 ## Create docker volumes

 Open the `docker-compose.yml` file that was created when deploying `readsb`.